Jack Cable (software developer)

-Jack Cable (born February 18, 2000) is an American computer security researcher and software developer.
+Jack Cable (born February 18, 2000) is an American computer security researcher and software developer who currently serves as a Senior Technical Advisor at the Cybersecurity and Infrastructure Security Agency.
 He is best known for his participation in bug bounty programs, including placing first in the U.S. Department of Defense's Hack the Air Force challenge.
 Cable began working for the Pentagon's Defense Digital Service in the summer of 2018.

 After discovering and reporting severe vulnerabilities in several states' electoral infrastructure, Cable joined the U.S. Cybersecurity and Infrastructure Security Agency (CISA) in the summer of 2020.
 There, Cable served as a technical advisor to help protect state election systems against foreign hacking attempts.
+Cable rejoined CISA in 2023 to help lead the agency's Secure by Design initiative.

 For his work, Cable was named one of Time Magazine's 25 Most Influential Teens of 2018.
 Cable has spoken on vulnerability disclosure and election security at conferences including the DEF CON Voting Village, Black Hat Briefings, and the Wall Street Journal's Future of Everything Festival.
 In 2019, Cable helped launch Stanford's bug bounty program, one of the first in higher education.